 Audit trails can give you deep insights into:

 - Modification, addition, or removal of key system components

 - Breadth of attack impact and the point of source

-Your customers need assurance that you are not only monitoring for suspicious activity and receiving real-time alerts, but that you are empowered to take corrective action on these alerts before a system-wide situation exposing or compromising critical customer data goes down.
+Your customers need assurance that you are not only monitoring for suspicious activity and receiving real-time alerts, but that you have the ability to take corrective action on these alerts before a system-wide situation exposing or compromising critical customer data occurs.
 After all, rapid response is half the battle of cloud security nowadays!

 Since your decisions can only be as good as the intelligence you base them on, you need actionable data to make an informed decision.
 This comes in the form of host-based monitoring, where the source of the truth lies.
 When you go straight to the source, you have the visibility to see:

 - What parts of the system it impacted

 Armed with these forensics, you can effectively detect threats, mitigate impact, and implement corrective measures to prevent similar events re-surfacing in the future.